Career Advice

 What Not To Do

 • Go above and beyond their expectations.
 Show up to meetings early.
 Do more than they ask.
 Be present, prepared, and contribute in all meetings with your superiors.
-Now is not the time to skip the meetings that are optional.
+Now is not the time to skip the optional meetings.
 Your presence will set you apart from the others who don’t show up.

-• Don’t partake in workplace gossip.
-This could portray you as non-trustworthy and it almost always gets back to the employer.
+• Don’t participate in workplace gossip.
+This could portray you as non-trustworthy, and it almost always gets back to the employer.
 Remember, your goal is to stay off the negative radar.

 Be positive and confident